BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 The token accuracy also is not bad at 96.55%.
 Still, the accuracy is lower than in the original paper.
 The differences to the original paper are:
-- prefix notation
+- prefix notation,
-- longer sequences, I have used up to 350 and they up to 250
+- longer sequences, I have used up to 350 and they up to 250.
+Note that there is a huge difference in predicting 250 or 350 tokens.
+Say you have 99.98% next-token-accuracy.
+Then $$0.9998^{250} \approx 0.951$$ and $$0.9998^{350} \approx 0.932$$,
 - hyperparameters: They used 6 layers, 8 heads, 512 embedding dimension and 16384 latent dimension, whereas I used only 2 layers, 256 embedding dimension, 8 heads and 2048 latent dimension.
-I already have a model with more layers, but training time increases a lot with more layers (I would guess around linearly), so I haven't finished it yet.
+I already have a model with more layers, but training time increases a lot with more layers (I would guess around linearly), so I haven't finished it yet,
-- learning rate schedule
+- learning rate schedule.

 I'm guessing the longer sequences and the different hyperparameters make a big the difference, so I cannot compare the change in notations yet.

 ## One Caveat: What does the model learn?
-TODO
+I am still not sure about this point.
+The training data consists of amplitudes and squared amplitudes from processes up to $$2\to 3$$.
+In QED the particles considered are electron, muons, tauons and up/down/strange/charm/bottom/top quarks.
+The thing is: In QED they only interact through electromagnetism, so there is a symmetry between ALL OF THEM.
+Let's say we take the process $$e^- + e^+ \to \gamma + \gamma$$, an electron and a positron annihilating and resulting in two photons
+(one photon is not possible due to [conservation of linear momentum and total energy](https://en.wikipedia.org/wiki/Annihilation#Examples)).
+The amplitude will be the same as for $$\mu + \bar{\mu} \to \gamma + \gamma$$ with adjusted massses $$m_e \to m_\mu$$ since we are only taking the electromagnetic interactions into account.
+Since we have so many particles that act in the same way under the electromagnetic interaction, we will get many amplitudes and squared amplitudes that have exactly the same form but with different masses plugged in.
+Now the question is: Did the model actually learn anything or did it simply remember the structures of the amplitudes and squared amplitudes and what to replace?
+If so, is this bad or is this what we want?
+How would this affect completely unseen diagrams?

+I want to test this in the future by writing a function to filter out "equivalence classes" in amplitudes and squared amplitudes.
+Then I can take out a full class of amplitudes from the training data and later test on them.

 ## Future Work
 There is still a lot to do.